 Since these issues are addressed in quite some detail in the ex-ante study, our SIA will identify, describe and analyse the remaining tariff barriers and NTMs affecting trade relations between the EU and New Zealand.
 The focus of this analysis will be qualitative, since a quantitative treatment would require an extension to the CGE modelling, which has not been requested, and the quantitative analysis already undertaken has largely exhausted the possibilities of the existing CGE model.
 We anticipate that information on NTMs will emerge primarily from stakeholder consultations and multilateral and bilateral monitoring (e.g., the WTO TPRM and US Special 301), as well as business surveys (including the surveys undertaken as part of the SIA).
-We will also pay particular attention to any NTMs in the areas of Intellectual Property and Geographical Indications, two priority areas for the EU in its FTAs.
+We will also pay attention to any NTMs in the area of intellectual property rights including Geographical Indications, a priority area for the EU in its FTAs.